lafarer/ansible-role-osx-defaults/README.md

 Dock_MinimizeToApplication: no                   # Minimize windows appliction into icon (yes, no)
 Dock_LaunchAnim: yes                             # Animate opening applications
 Dock_Autohide: no                                # Automatically hide and show the Dock
-Dock_Autohide_Time_Modifier: 0                   # 0 - Disable, other Int value - Define Animation timing when hiding/showing the Dock
+Dock_AutohideTimeModifier: 0                     # 0 - Disable, other Int value - Define Animation timing when hiding/showing the Dock
 Dock_ShowProcessIndicators: yes                  # Show indicator for open applications
 Dock_ShowHidden: no                              # Display translucent Dock icons for hidden applications
 Dock_MouseOverHiliteStack: yes                   # Enable highlight hover effect for the grid view of a stack (Dock)